 The characteristics of human bone and soft tissue pose restrictions on the size and strength of implants.
 No partial weight-bearing or non-weight-bearing product can be expected to withstand the full, unsupported weight of the body.
-If a strong bone union is to be achieved, the patient needs adequate external assistance.
-Likewise, the patient must restrict physical activities that would place stress upon the implant or allow movement at the fracture site and thus delay healing.
+The patient must restrict physical activities that would place inappropriate stress upon the implant or allow inappropriate movement at the fracture site and thus delay healing.
+The patient must be informed accordingly.

-2. Patient-related factors.
-A series of patient-related factors have a strong influence on the success of surgery:

-a Weight.
-An overweight or obese patient can place so much stress on the product that it will fail, perhaps even reversing the effects of surgery.

-b Occupation or activity.
+- 2. Patient-related factors.
+A series of patient-related factors may have a strong influence on the success of surgery: - a Weight.
+An overweight or obese patient can place so much stress on the product that it will fail, perhaps even reversing the effects of surgery. - b Occupation or activity.
 Professional occupations pose a risk when external forces subject the body to substantial physical loads.
-This can cause the product to fail and even undo the achievements of surgery.

-c Senility, mental illness, or alcoholism.
-These conditions may cause the patient to ignore certain necessary limitations and precautions, leading to the failure of the product or other complications.

-d Certain degenerative diseases and smoking.
+This can cause the product to fail and even undo the achievements of surgery. - c Senility, mental illness, or alcoholism.
+These conditions may cause the patient to ignore certain necessary limitations and precautions, leading to the failure of the product or other complications. - d Certain degenerative diseases and smoking.
 In some cases, a degenerative disease may be so advanced at the time of implantation that it may substantially decrease the expected useful life of the implant.
-In such cases, the products serve only as a means to delay or temporarily relieve the disease.

-e Sensitivity to foreign bodies.
-Where hypersensitivity to a material is suspected, appropriate tests should be undertaken prior to selecting or implanting the material.

-3. Correct handling.
-Correct handling of the implant is extremely important.
+In such cases, the products serve only as a means to delay or temporarily relieve the disease. - e Sensitivity to foreign bodies.
+Where hypersensitivity to a material is suspected, appropriate tests should be undertaken prior to selecting or implanting the material. - 3.
+Correct handling.
+Correct handling of the implants and instruments is extremely important.
 If the shape of the implant must be altered, the device should not be bent sharply, bent backwards, notched, or scratched.
 Such manipulations, in addition to all other improper handling or use, can produce surface defects and/or concentrate stress in the core of the implant.
-This in turn may eventually cause the product to fail.

-4. Postoperative care is essential.
-Physicians should inform their patients about the implant's load restrictions and offer a plan for postoperative behavior and increasing physical loads.
-Failure to do this can generate malalignment, delayed bone healing, implant failure, infections, thrombophlebitis, and/or wound hematomas.

-5. Removal of the osteosynthetic product.
-While the physician makes the final decision on when to remove the implant, it is advisable - if possible and appropriate for the individual patient - to remove fixation products after the healing process is complete.
-This holds true particularly for young and active patients.

-6. Compatibility.
-Synthes guarantees the compatibility of its different original implants and/or instruments.
+This in turn may eventually cause the product to fail. - 4.
+Postoperative care is essential.
+Patients must be informed about the implant's load restrictions, postoperative behavior and increasing physical loads.
+Failure to do this may result in malalignment, delayed bone healing, implant failure, infections, thrombophlebitis, and/or wound hematomas. - 5.
+Removal of the osteosynthetic product.
+While the physician makes the final decision on when to remove the implant, it is advisable if possible and appropriate for the individual patient to remove fixation products after the healing process is complete.
+This holds true particularly for young and active patients. - 6.
+Compatibility.
+Synthes ensures the compatibility of its different original implants and/or instruments according to their intended use.
 The product-specific instructions for use as described by Synthes must be followed.
-It is not advisable to mix Synthes products with those of different manufacturers, since designs, materials, mechanics, and construction are not harmonized.
-Synthes assumes no liability for any complications arising from mixing components or from using foreign instruments.
+If not otherwise mentioned, it is not advisable to mix Synthes products with those of different manufacturers, since designs, materials, mechanics, and constructions are not harmonized.
+Synthes assumes no liability for any complications arising from mixing components or from using devices from other manufacturers.

 If not otherwise mentioned it is not recommended to mix different implant metals.
 Mixing of metals may lead to galvanic corrosion and a release of ions.
 This may cause inflammatory response, metal sensitivity reactions, and/or long term detrimental systemic effects.
 In addition, the corrosion process can reduce the mechanical strength of the implant.

 7. Information and qualification.
-Surgeons should be fully aware of the intended use of the products and the applicable surgical techniques, and they should be qualified by appropriate training (for example, by the Association for the Study of Internal Fixation, AO).
+Health Care Professionals should be fully aware of the intended use of the products and the applicable surgical techniques, and they should be qualified by appropriate training.

-8. Potential Risks:
+8. Potential Adverse Events, Undesirable Side Effects and Residual Risks: